Immortal Sergeant: Plot

-Spence leads the remaining three men towards an oasis.
-Before they can reach it though, a transport plane lands and disgorges German soldiers who set up a base.
+Spence leads the remaining three men toward an oasis.
+Before they can reach it, though, a transport plane lands and disgorges German soldiers who set up a base.
 After sneaking in to steal badly needed food and water, Spence has to assert his leadership when one of his men advocates surrendering.
 Instead, Spence leads them in a surprise attack under the cover of a sandstorm.
 The British emerge victorious, though one man is killed and Spence is wounded.

 The corporal comes to in a Cairo hospital and finds he is to be given a medal and promoted to lieutenant.
 His newfound assertiveness extends to his personal life.
-He proposes to his girlfriend Valentine (Maureen O'Hara), whom he had thought of (in flashbacks) throughout his ordeal.
+He proposes to his girlfriend Valentine, who he had thought of (in flashbacks) throughout his ordeal.